 News/Text Classification with NLP

 “Text classification – the procedure of designating predefined labels for text – is an essential and significant task in many Natural Language Processing(NLP) applications.”

 —— A Survey on Text Classification: From Shallow to Deep Learning

 Shallow Learning: from Manual to Automated

-At the early stage, the news was sorted manually.
+In the early stage, the news was sorted manually.
 Publishers would scan through leaps of news and articles with bare eyes, pick out the qualified, and put them into designated categories.

 Manual work is unnecessarily slow and error-prone.
 As machine learning and NLP evolves, more automated solutions are available for publishers to classify the news.

-From the 1960s to the 2010s, shallow learning dominated the text classification models, such as Naive Bayes(NB), K-nearest neighbor(KNN).
+From the 1960s to the 2010s, shallow learning dominated the text classification models, such as Naive Bayes(NB), and K-nearest neighbor(KNN).
 Features have to be defined by the data scientists and when this is done perfectly, the algorithm will help predict the categories of the news based on such features.

 Note: By Christopher Bishop, a feature is known as an individual measurable property or characteristic of a phenomenon being observed.